AWS From Scratch with Terraform - Apply before Merge with Github Actions

 plan and comments on the PR a diff of the changes for you to verify.

-To verify this is working, lets make a change to the infrastructure so that we
+To verify this is working, lets delete root/2-sqs.tf

 ❯ git add .github/ root/